 While other aspects of the company still performed well, it was mobile phones which quickly became the primary focus.
 As this market grew in the late '90s, Nokia was primed to take advantage.

 When mobiles became cheap and reliable, the mass market needed a device that could best fit everyone's needs.
 For many users, this device would be the Nokia 3310, also affectionately known as the ‘brick'.

 Famed for their reliability and indestructibility, these were the first mobiles which many users owned.
 This would generate considerable attention and goodwill, leading to Nokia dominating through the early 2000s.

 At their highest point in the fourth quarter of 2007, Nokia enjoyed a 50.9% share of the total smartphone market.
 This, however, would soon decline.

 As smartphones became ubiquitous, interlopers made their way into Nokia’s space.
 Developers such as Apple and Samsung had learned from Nokia’s success, and put their own twist on these devices to move them ahead.

 A significant part of this came from the adoption of better operating systems.
 Android and iOS were far more flexible than Nokia's Symbian OS, making them a better fit for the age of mobile internet.

-New mobile games like Tomb Rider Legend and online gaming websites such as new online casinos played a huge part in this, offering users experiences which digitalised the benefits of desktop or classic access.
+New mobile games like Tomb Rider Legend and online gaming websites played a huge part in this, offering users experiences which digitalised the benefits of desktop or classic access.
 Many of these sites required new kind of mobile devices and operating systems.
 The same can be said for streaming services, which have seen similar continuous growth over the last decade.